kkrawczykpl/go-and-learn/README.md

 # Useful things to know

 To run documentation for Go programs locally, you can type: `godoc -http :8000`.
 If you don't have `godoc` command, you need to manually install it by typing `go get golang.org/x/tools/cmd/godoc`.
 Godoc extracts and generates documentation for Go programs.

+# Content

+All programs in this repository are prepared with the Test Driven Development technique.

+   * `hello-world` - Traditional, first program to familiarise with the basic Go syntax.
+   * `sum-numbers` - A programme that familiarises with arrays and slices.
+   * `geometry` - Get to know Structs, methods & interfaces